Blog

 (Using the Firefox web browser ‘Find’ function)

-Note: If you do not find “wp-content” within the page source code, it does not mean that the site you’re looking at is not a WordPress site.
+Note: If you do not locate “wp-content” within the source code, it does not mean that the site you’re looking at is not a WordPress site.

-There are other ways to find out if a site was built using WordPress, as we will soon be discussing.
+There are other ways to find out if a site was built using the WordPress software, as we will soon see.

-As the point of this article is to help non “techies”, however, we have listed below a number of easy ways to check if your site is powered by WordPress other than looking at the source code.
+As the point of this post is to help non “techies”, however, we have listed below a number of easier ways to check if your web site is built using WordPress other than looking at the source code.

-While this may seem like the logical thing to do, a number of website developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the most logical thing to do, some web developers, for whatever reason, will build their clients a website and not tell them it’s been built with WordPress.

 That was simple, huh?

-Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while browsing online and need to know if the site was built using WordPress?
+Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a site that you really like while browsing the net and you need to know if the site was built using WordPress?

-If the site uses a WordPress theme and the website them template has not been edited, you can typically see a “Proudly powered by WordPress” notice shown at the bottom of the site …
+If the site uses a WordPress theme and the website them template has not been edited, you will often find a “Proudly powered by WordPress” message showing at the bottom of the site …

 If these simple methods aren’t helpful to you, here are some other ways of identifying WordPress sites …

-Tools That Can Tell You If A Website Has Been Built With WordPress
+Online Tools That Tell You If A Website Has Been Built With WordPress

-Here are a couple of online applications that will tell you if your website uses WordPress or not, and what themes or plugins the site uses …
+Here are a some tools that can tell you if the website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free tool that can check very quickly if a site uses WordPress or not.
+Is It WP? is a free online tool that can tell you very quickly if a site runs on WordPress or not.

-Using this tool is super simple.
-Just add the URL of the site into the search field and click the button next to it.
+Using this site is really simple.
+Just enter the URL of the website into the search field and click the button next to it.

-The tool will then go and search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …
+It will then search through the URL files and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the site is not a WordPress-powered website, you will get a message like the one shown in the screenshot below …
+If the web site is not a WordPress website, you will see a message like the one shown below …

 To visit this site, go here: